fbpx

 If you are looking for cheap Hawaiian souvenirs, this is a good place to go.
 While it’s greatly shrunk in size over the years, the Aloha Swap Meet offers inexpensive Aloha Shirts, Hawaiian dresses, snacks, ukuleles, t-shirts, toys, pareos, and more.

-Visiting Hawaii on a Budget FAQs
+Visiting Oahu on a Budget FAQs

 I recommend visiting Oahu during the shoulder season, which runs from mid-April to June and September to mid-November.